-Seeking the views of people with an interest in a particular route, site or facility is an effective way of making sure that plans and actions target the real needs and wishes of local people.
-It is also a good opportunity to explain the importance of balancing improved access with other objectives, such as nature conservation and landscape character.
+Seeking the views of people with an interest in a particular route, site or facility is an effective way of making sure that plans and actions target the real needs and wishes of

 It is important to involve a range of people that represents the local community, as well as the wider population if the site or route attracts people from further afield.
 Involving potential visitors can help build a sense of ownership and involvement at an early stage, helping to encourage people to make full use of the facilities when they are in place.
 Effective consultation relies on making the consultation events accessible and setting clear parameters, including: